Uromi: The villages of Obiyon

 The seven villages have the responsibility of crowning a new king.

-One of the leaders of the second wave of migration to Uronmun was "Oghu", also a son of Oba Ewuare.
-He and his followers settled in Ivue, where Ichesan was also residing and had built his palace.
-A political struggle for the throne ensued between the two brothers Oghu and Ichesan.
-Ichesan traveled secretly to Benin to inform his father of Oghu's recalcitrance.
-Oba Ewuare explained to Ichesan that, although he was the older son, by tradition he held no seniority over his junior brothers.
-Oba Ewuare said that he would send word to Oghu telling him that he (Ewuare) had already conferred the title of Ijesan and that Oghu must respect his father's decree, but Ewuare also asked Ijesan to respect his brother and relocate.
-It is also the smallest city in Nigeria.

-Upon return to Uronmun, to avoid embarrassing his "older" brother, and in keeping with his father's dictate, Ichesan moved from Ivue to present day Eguare, where the royal family of Uromi reside to this day.

-Ichesan was succeeded by Agba, then Ikenoa,'Ehenoa, Ikhivabhojere, Okuoye, Akhize, Ikhimigbale, Uwagbo, Ediale, Akhilomen, Okolojie, Okojie (Ogbidi), Uwagbale, Edenojie Okojie II, Omelimen Edenojie I, and Anslem Edenojie II.

 Economy

 A large percentage of the economy of Uromi is derived from local farming and trading, with some contribution from the government's budget.
 Uromi's productive farm output is mainly the result of its situation in a rain forest zone, its loamy soil type and its topography.

 Uromi also has a good number of markets that provide opportunities for local farmers to trade their farm products.
 The Uromi Main Market has good, portable lock-up stores.
 Although officially market day is held at four-day intervals, the Uromi Main Market operates daily from morning to late evening.
 Across Uromi, there may be up to three markets in each village, with some village markets functioning at four-day intervals, while others trade every day.

 Apart from farming and trading, other business transactions take place on a daily basis.
 In Eguare, there are many business offices both in the government-owned business sector and in the privately owned business sectors.
 Some examples of financial businesses include the Union Bank, United Bank for Africa (UBA), First Bank of Nigeria, Unity Bank, Zenith Bank, EcoBank, Fidelity Bank, Uromi Community Bank, and other monetary firms like the Uromi Microfinance Bank, etc.

-Uromi has an Institute of Construction Technology and Management located in Amedokhian and the Uromi Technical College in Onewa Village.
+Uromi is home to the Institute of Construction Technology and Management (NICTM) situated on Amedokhian-Ugboha Road, Amedokhian.
+The NICTM provides a wide range of courses, including Computer Science and Civil Engineering.
+Uromi is also host to the Uromi Technical College in Onewa Village.